tlanfer/squirtttv/README.md

 I ported this to run on an esp32 c2.
 Works great so far, but might not be compatible with other controllers.

 I also added an "is this really a squirter?" detection to the mDNS auto discovery stuff.
+That means old squirters wont be detected unless you set "legacy: true" in the config file.

 ## What is this